 We are currently not accepting applications.
 Please continue to monitor this website for updated information.

 U.S. Embassy Vilnius’ Public Diplomacy Small Grants Program provides funding to organizations and, in some cases, individuals that implement projects which support U.S. Embassy priorities.

 The Annual Program Statement describes the general project themes the Embassy is focusing on, as funding is available.
 The Embassy reviews new grant requests approximately every four to six weeks.
 Organizations and individuals are encouraged to submit grant application forms to the Embassy at least six weeks before the proposed activities would begin, preferably farther in advance.
-NOTE: The deadline to submit applications for fiscal year 2018 is August 15, 2018.

 The second type of funding opportunity is for specific program initiatives.
 These requests for proposals will have a set application deadline and project criteria.